Technigo/project-business-site/README.md

 # Business Site

-The project is to build a site i.g for people to sing u p for a class or ordering something.
+The project is to build a Business-site i.g for people to sing u p for a class or ordering something.

 ## The problem

 My main problem is to start in the right end, by doing a mockup of how i what the business site to look.
 For this I used a pp strukture.
+Also I haven't got hte hang of hte codeing part yest so I don' konw excatlly what to cod and were to get the site up and running in a smooth way.